 World Tin Bath Championships held in Castletown

-The winner is the first to reach the finish line or the one who covers the furthest distance without sinking.
+The winner is the first to reach the finish line of the 400m course or the person who covers the furthest distance without sinking.

-This year, about 80 competitors from the Isle of Man, the UK, Europe and even the United States will vie for the title.
+More than 80 competitors from the Isle of Man, the UK, Europe and even the United States took part.

 The event, which attracts huge crowds, has been running since 1971 and recently featured in the Daily Telegraph's top ten weirdest festivals to attend in July, ranking alongside Cornwall's Nudefest and Finland's Wife Carrying World Championships.